pandichef/indjections/README.md

 ### Why do I need another package?
 I got tired of installing packages by hand.
-This project has a similar goal to [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django), but takes it to the next level.
+This project has a similar goal to [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django), but takes things to the next level.
 With Django's native `django-admin startproject` and [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django), you get boilerplate code for a _new_ project.
 With `indjections`, you can add additional Django packages and boilerplate code will added in the right places with reasonable defaults.
-(Typically, the defaults chosen are those highlighted in the package's documentation installation, quickstart, or tutorial pages.)
+(The defaults are typically chosen to mirror the documentation installation, quickstart, or tutorial pages.)

+More generally, there seemed to be an odd inconsistency between Python package distribution and Django package distribution.
+With regular Python packages, `pip install` is expected to work out-of-the-box.
+In contrast, with Django packages, after you `pip install`, you often need to do manual work to get a packages to work with your project.
+ `indjections` eliminates the need for these manual steps.

+Additionally, Django projects often need tools that cannot readily be shipped with `pip install`.
+For example, how would you "install" a [React.js](https://reactjs.org/) front end into an existing Django project?
+There isn't a straightforward way to do this.
+The current solutions are to painstakingly work through a tutorial ([example](https://www.valentinog.com/blog/drf/)) or use some kind Django/React.js project template ([example](https://github.com/chopdgd/cookiecutter-django-reactjs).
+The latter usually works for simple projects.
+But what if you want to merge features from two different templates?
+And what if you want to start your project with the latest version of Django?
+With `indjections`, you can write installation files that describe all the steps needed to integrate Django with React.js.

 ### How do I create my own installation file?
 `indjections` looks for a module named `indjections.packages.{package_name}`.